Blind quantum computing with different qudit resource state architectures: Qudit blind quantum computing

 As for qubits, the qudit entangling gate $CZ$ commutes with diagonal single-qudit gates $D_{\Vec{\phi}}$.
 Hence, the client can randomly apply diagonal unitaries to resource qudits, keeping the angles $\{\phi_k\}_k$ of each rotation private before the qudits are sent to the server and entangled to the corresponding resource state.
 Accounting for the angles when instructing the server for measurements in rotated $X$ bases, the implemented single-qudit gate remains private due to the client imitating a uniform angle distribution to the server.

 In the original approach with qubits \cite{Broadbent_2009}, the angles are randomly chosen from the set $\mathcal{A}$, Eq. \eqref{eq:random-angles-qubits}, allowing to implement any operation of the approximately universal single-qubit gate set $\{H, S, T \}$ blindly.
-Following the same approach for prime-power-dimensional qudits, one needs to find one non-Clifford single-qudit diagonal gate to supplement the Clifford group for an approximately universal gate set \cite{heinrich2021stabiliser}.
+Since for finite-field qudits the Clifford group becomes approximately universal when supplementing any non-Clifford single-qudit gate \cite{heinrich2021stabiliser} (note that this is not established for integer-ring qudits of arbitrary dimension), we can follow the same approach for prime-power-dimensional qudits and need to find one non-Clifford single-qudit diagonal gate.

 Generalizing the approach of approximately universal gate sets to finite-field qudits, we search for an analogue of the qubit $T$ gate, which is motivated by evidence that $T$ gates in prime dimensions are maximally robust to depolarizing and phase-damping noise in analogy with the qubit case \cite{generalizedTgate}.
 For prime dimensions, the $T$ gate is generalized by observing that the qubit $T$ gate conjugates $X$ to $XS$ up to a phase.
 In dimension $d=3$, it is then given by \cite{generalizedTgate}